andrewconnell/TrainingContent/ConnectorActionableMsgs/01 Build a basic Connector/Lab.md

 <a name="exercise2"></a>

 ## Exercise 2: Add Connector functionality to existing web site
 This exercise will add connector functionality to an existing web site.
 First, a new website must be created.
-The following steps create and modify the default MVC website template in preparation for adding a connector.
-All code can be found in the [Lab Files](/Lab%20Files) folder, which was based on an applicaiton with the name **WebApplication1**.
+The following steps create a default MVC website and walk through the steps for adding a connector.
+All code can be found in the [Lab Files](./Lab%20Files) folder, which was based on an applicaiton with the name **WebApplication1**.

 1. Open **Visual Studio 2017**